-If you’re a beginner, a small business owner, or an artist and confused about picking the right E-Commerce platform between Shopify vs. Etsy, don’t worry.
+Don’t worry if you’re a beginner, a small business owner, or an artist confused about picking the right E-Commerce platform between Shopify and Etsy.
 We will cover everything for you so that it can make a huge difference in your sales and profits.

 The debate between Shopify and Etsy continues as the platforms grow, but sellers must choose the right platform to maximize their profits.
 This guide will break down the differences, fees, and suitability for different types of sellers on Shopify and Etsy.